Your network is slow and you would like to know what you can do about it.

 This is why understanding what could be slowing your network connection is vital.

-Here are 10 causes of network congestion you should know about.
+Here are 10 causes of congestion in computer networks you should know about.

 Too many hosts in broadcast domain